The Most Delicious Kind: Smoked Baby Back Ribs

 Baby back ribs are not from a baby pig, as one would think.
 They come from the part of the pig where the ribs meet the spine.
 The reason they are called baby back ribs is that they tend to be a lot smaller and shorter in length other pork ribs.
 There are approximately ten ribs in a baby back rib, which span anywhere between three to six inches wide.
 These pieces of meat tend to be more expensive as compared to traditional spare ribs, but are significantly meatier and have a lot more flavor to them.
 Do you want to know how to smoked ribs that will blow the minds of your guests?
 Read on!

 About Baby Back Ribs...

 The kind of ribs that you use is also an important factor contributing to a good plate of ribs.
 There are a few determinants that one must pay attention to when choosing a baby back rib for their recipe.
 Ideally, the piece that you select should have most of the loin meat removed.
 The bones of the piece should also not show since there is a likelihood of them breaking off during the cooking process.
 Try to avoid any meat that has additives and is pre-marinated, as that can interfere with the taste of the meat.
 Don’t opt for any meat that has salt and vinegar already on it, as that can throw the flavors off, resulting in a sub-par stack of baby back ribs.

 Cooking a good plate of Baby Back Ribs is an art in itself.
-It requires a little bit of time and patience, but at the end, you are bound to get a dish like no other.
+The best ribs require a little bit of time and patience, but at the end, you are bound to get a dish like no other.
 There are several preparations of baby back ribs that you can opt for, depending on the kind of flavor that you like and what spices you have on hand.